Small Faded Genes Logo

 SHARP/OVENDEN: Ernest Alfred SHARP listed on the Dover Memorial, and Arthur William OVENDEN commemorated at Kingston were third cousins. (click here for their common ancestry)

 STANNARD: There are just six names on the memorial in the village of Kingston near Barham.
 Of the six, three were brothers.
-Viz: Norman John STANNARD, Frederick Thomas STANNARD and Frank Albert STANNARD.
+Viz.: Norman John STANNARD, Frederick Thomas STANNARD and Frank Albert STANNARD.

 TANTON: Ebenezer Frank TANTON listed at Hougham, and Robert TANTON listed at Lenham were third cousins. (click here for their common ancestry)